 artists are creative people who are stretching boundaries, producing cutting edge art, challenging stereotypes and where necessary, being controversial.
 Their works illustrate the complexity and

-Boomalli focusses on the promotion, marketing and education of urban Aboriginal contemporary arts.
+Boomalli focuses on the promotion, marketing and education of urban Aboriginal contemporary arts.
 Boomalli also has international networks and many of the artists have been involved in cultural

 exchanges, studio residencies, cultural festivals, seminars and exhibitions through projects either initiated by or offered to the organisation.